NanshineLoong/Nanshine-Academic/content/authors/admin/_index.md

 first_name: Zhuohan
 email: ""
 ---
 I am an undergraduate student in the School of Software Engineering(SSE), Tongji University.
-I am not a classic software engineering student that major in producing a software.
-Actually, I am more like a student majoring in AI.
-I have tried some projects which focuses on AI's application  during my undergraduate student time, including NLP, Time Series, Reinforcement Learing.
-You can see more details in the projects part.
+I'm not a typical software engineering student who specializes in developing software.
+Instead, I have pursued a major in AI and have completed several projects focused on the application of AI during my undergraduate studies, including areas such as NLP, time series analysis, and reinforcement learning.
+You can find more information about these projects in the Projects section.